yoge1212/yoge1212/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
--
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->